rackerlabs/technical-blog/_posts/2013-03-27-rackspace-service-registry-status-update-performance-and-reliability-improvements-new-features-and-more.markdown

 ---
 layout: post
-title: 'Rackspace Service Registry Status Update - Performance and Reliability Improvements, New Features and More'
+title: 'Rackspace Service registry status update: Performance and reliability improvements, new features, and more'
 date: '2013-03-27 08:00'
 comments: true
 author: Tomaz Muraus
-categories: []
+categories:
+  - General
 ---
-Back in November we announced the [Rackspace Service Registry preview](http://www.rackspace.com/blog/keep-track-of-your-services-and-applications-with-the-new-rackspace-service-registry/).
+Back in November we announced the [Rackspace Service registry preview](http://www.rackspace.com/blog/keep-track-of-your-services-and-applications-with-the-new-rackspace-service-registry/).
 Since then we have been busy listening to user feedback, using that data along with other metrics and inputs to improve our service in different ways.